KrisChe8/event_board/event_board/README.md

 Frontend: React.js + Vite, JavaScript, Axios, HTML, CSS.
 Backend: Supabase.
+Payment Integration: Stripe.
 Authentication: GoogleAuth.
 Calendar Integration: Google Calendar API.

 ## Known Limitations

-Only test users can authenticate via Google due to the app is not being submited for OAuth verification yet.
+Currently, only test users can authenticate via Google, as the app has not yet been submitted for OAuth verification.
+Additionally, to test payments locally, developers need to configure their own Stripe account and API keys.